maddevsio/mad-telegram-standup-bot/README.md

 ## Bot Skills

-- Onbords new interns with predefined, customized message
+- Onbords new members with predefined, customized message
 - Warns about upcomming standup deadline in case intern did not write standup yet
-- Automatic kicks of interns who miss more than 3 standups
-- Helps interns write more applicable, beneficial standups by analyzing standup text and outlining basic problems
-- Monitors interns pull requests and gives advises on how to improve them.
-- Interns join and leave standup teams on their own (no time from mentors needed)
+- Members join and leave standup teams on their own (no time from managers needed)
 - Can adjust to different timezones
 - Detects standups by watching messages with bot tag and defined keywords
 - supports English and Runssian languages.
 To add more, see https://github.com/nicksnyder/go-i18n for language reference